-Coinbase, GDAX, Gemini, and other crypto exchanges started issuing 1099-K tax documents to their customers.
+Coinbase, Coinbase Pro, Gemini, Uphold, Kraken, and other crypto exchanges started issuing 1099-K tax documents to their customers.
 These documents are sending crypto investors into a world of confusion and panic as they’ve seen unexpectedly large numbers on the forms.
-The question that everyone is asking is the question that this article addresses: What do I do with my 1099-K?
+It's important to note that these large numbers are NOT what you owe in taxes (*exhale).
+So the question that everyone is asking is the question that this article addresses: What do I do with my 1099-K?

-You should receive a 1099-K if you received payments from credit card transactions or payments from a third party network.
-In the case of crypto, the third party network (Coinbase, GDAX, Gemini) is required to send you a 1099-K if your payments are over $20,000 or you have over 200 transactions.
+Often times, you receive a 1099-K if you received payments from credit card transactions or payments from a third party network.
+In the case of cryptocurrency, the third party network (Coinbase, GDAX, Gemini, or another exchange) is required to send you a 1099-K if your payments are over $20,000 or you have over 200 transactions.

 The gross amount of the reportable payment on your 1099-K does not include any adjustments, and it does not represent any gains or losses you may need to report the IRS.
 It solely reports the gross proceeds from all transactions you’ve made on the network--in this case Coinbase.

 That is a lot of fancy language.
 Boiled down, the 1099-K shows in aggregate how much you have transacted on a cryptocurrency exchange like Coinbase.
 But it does not report your total gains or losses!